shantoroy/shantoroy.github.io/_posts/2024-01-08-get-100-dollar-by-opening-account-at-chime.md

 toc_icon: "heart"
 ---

 Are you looking for a fresh start in the world of banking?
 Or are you tired of the endless fees and restrictions that traditional banks often come with?
 Well, you're in luck!
+By the way, this app only works for US resident